 Times have changed since the term “Lean” was first introduced to the world in 1988, 33 years ago.
 Back then the need for Lean was in relationship to national and corporate competitiveness, cost reduction, quality improvement, and reducing the time from order to delivery.
 These things remain important, but two things are emerging that are more important: human rights and the environment.

-The image below is a slide from my 18 May 2021 keynote talk for the AME Australia 2021 conference (watch video of keynote here).
+The image below is a slide from my 18 May 2021 keynote talk for the AME Australia 2021 conference.
 Let me explain this slide starting at the top of the image.
 Classical management, ancient in origin, is based on individualism.
 It has evolved a bit over time, but classical management is rooted in preconceptions which prevents it from evolving to meet humanity’s needs.

 The first modern form of progressive management was “Scientific Management.
 It gave birth to the technical discipline of industrial engineering, the foundation on which Toyota’s production system is built (as well as Toyota’s overall management system which is rooted in scientific thinking and sensory perceptions).
 Scientific Management addressed “sellers’ markets,” wherein a company sells everything it makes (in part because of limited competition, and so producers have pricing power).
 A primary goal of Scientific Management, therefore, was to increase output by eliminating waste (the early 20th century definitions of waste) because that was the need (another important need was “industrial peace” — cooperation between management and labor).